DISHA7-debug/my-portfolio/README.md

 Visit http://localhost:5173 in your browser.

 5️⃣ Build for Production
   npm run build

 🌍 Deployment
 GitHub Pages
   npm run deploy

 Builds the project and publishes it using the gh-pages branch.

 Vercel

-Import the repository into Vercel
+1.Import the repository into Vercel

-Select Vite as the framework
+2.Select Vite as the framework

-Build Command: npm run build
+3.Build Command: npm run build

-Output Directory: dist
+4.Output Directory: dist

 🎯 Project Goal